variousauthors/arrogantgamer/source/_posts/2013-04-06-vision-by-proxy.markdown

 Death-Death-Evolution and the mechanics of Vision by Proxy would be cool.
 Imagine with me:

 {% blockquote %}
 You play as a group of characters positioned all around a level, separated by time and space (that is, no two characters exist at the same time).
 There is no central alien collector, instead you can switch between the characters and each can explore a small part of the level.
-Sometimes the levels layed out differently in different times, much like the way different eyes affect the level layouts in VBP.
+Sometimes the levels laid out differently in different times, much like the way different eyes affect the level layouts in VBP.
 Some of the characters are fenced in by an obstacle that they can't overcome, but that another character could.

 This solves the problem of the level size -- the player can now take in all (or most) the of the terrain features at once, right at the start of the level.
 Now we add the DDE element: in order to advance, the player moves the free characters into areas their abilities allow them to reach, and then suicides them in some manner provided by the level.
 When the player flips to the other characters, there is now a ghost haunting the site of the death.
 Since the characters are mediums, they are able to tap into these spirits and gain the abilities that they need to move through the level.
 Gradually, and with much planning, the remaining characters move about the level collecting and combining spirits until they are able to reach the goal (whatever that happens to be).
 {% endblockquote %}